ChristofBecu/aith/README.md

-# AI Chat Application
+# AITH - And It Talks, Human

-This project is a lightweight C++ application for interacting with AI models in the terminal.
-It features a modular architecture with dedicated classes for system operations, configuration management, provider handling, and model blacklisting.
+This project is a lightweight C++ application for interacting with aith models in the terminal.
+AITH features a modular architecture with dedicated classes for system operations, configuration management, provider handling, and model blacklisting.

 ## Features

-- **Multi-Provider Support**: Easily switch between different AI providers (Groq, OpenRouter, etc.).
+- **Multi-Provider Support**: Easily switch between different aith providers (Groq, OpenRouter, etc.).
-- **Chat with AI Models**: Communicate with AI models using a simple command-line interface.
+- **Chat with aith Models**: Communicate with aith models using a simple command-line interface.
 - **History Management**: Save and manage chat histories for future reference.
-- **Markdown Rendering**: Render AI responses in Markdown format for better readability.
+- **Markdown Rendering**: Render aith responses in Markdown format for better readability.
 - **Model Blacklisting**: Keep track of problematic models across different providers with automatic blacklisting.
 - **Performance Benchmarking**: Test and compare model response times with built-in benchmarking tools.
 - **Modular Architecture**: Clean separation of concerns with SystemUtils, ConfigManager, ProviderManager, and ModelBlacklist classes.